SCMGuruLLC/betsy/README.md

 porting process (refactoring) and learning what language is right for a given job.
 All valuable traits for one to possess.

+Each branch is developed until they all reach a common design goal and are stable to use.
+It is at this point that a stable release is made.
+Which branch one chooses to install Betsy from is up to you.

 ## How to Install Betsy

 ### User

 ### Developer